Kietpawpan/9x9go/README.md

 ```
 5. Paste the MGF code into the [MGF Viewer](https://kietpawpan.github.io/9x9go/MGFviewer.html) to plot the annotation diagram.

-## MGF Codes for annotation:
+## Monteo Game Format:
-Monteo Game Format (MGF) is a code of Go moves in JavaScript.
+Monteo Game Format (MGF) is a JavaScript code to create 9 &times 9 Go diagram for game annotation.
 Each move is recorded with the following format:
 > [!NOTE]
 > Move = [mark][stone color][move number][SGF coordinate]
 >